stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/PWR/PWR_BOR/readme.txt

     STM32F429xx/439xx devices.

-  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices), STM32437I-EVAL (STM32F427xx/STM32F437xx Devices) and STM324x9I-EVAL
+  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices), STM32437I-EVAL (STM32F427xx/STM32F437xx Devices) and
-    (STM32F429xx/STM32F439xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.
+    STM324x9I-EVAL RevB (STM32F429xx/STM32F439xx Devices) evaluation boards and can be easily tailored to any other supported device and development board.

   - STM324xG-EVAL/STM32437I-EVAL Set-up
-    - Use LED1 led connected to PG.06 pin
+    - Use LED1 connected to PG.06 pin
     - Use the Key push-button connected to pin PG15 (EXTI Line15)

-  - STM324x9I-EVAL Set-up
+  - STM324x9I-EVAL RevB Set-up
-    - Use LED1 led connected to PG.06 pin
+    - Use LED1 connected to PG.06 pin
-    - Use the Key push-button connected to pin PC13 (EXTI Line13)
+    - Use the KEY push-button connected to pin PC13 (EXTI Line13)

 @par How to use it ?

-In order to make the program work, you must do the following :
+In order to make the program work, you must do the following:
  - Copy all source files from this example folder to the template folder under Project\STM32F4xx_StdPeriph_Templates
  - Open your preferred toolchain
  - Select the project workspace related to the used device
-   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list :
+   - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM3240_41_G_EVAL\stm324xg_eval.c

-   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list :
+   - If "STM32F427_437xx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM324x7I_EVAL\stm324x7i_eval.c

-   - If "STM32F429_439xx" is selected as default project Add the following files in the project source list :
+   - If "STM32F429_439xx" is selected as default project Add the following files in the project source list:
      - Utilities\STM32_EVAL\STM324x9I_EVAL\stm324x9i_eval.c

  - Rebuild all files and load your image into target memory